-I’m a first-year Ph.D. student at the University of Washington Paul G. Allen School of Computer Science & Engineering.
+I’m a second-year Ph.D. student at the University of Washington Paul G. Allen School of Computer Science & Engineering.
 I work between the PLSE, Sampa, and MISL groups applying programming language techniques to problems in architecture and synthetic biology.

 I’m currently working on ways to design and program domain-specific reconfigurable accelerators by applying techniques from programming languages to architecture design.

 I’m also working on programming models for microfluidic chips.
 These architectures promise to make labs-on-a-chip (LoCs) scalable and affordable, but issues like high error rates, resource management, and concurrency make them difficult to program.